kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Hundreds of women like me

 - I realize I'm one of hundreds, maybe thousands of targets.
-- Women and girls lured into relationships that don't exist with the intention of blackmail and exploitation, or silencing.
+- women and girls lured into relationships that don't exist with the intention of blackmail and exploitation, or silencing.
 - I'm seeing pictures of women that could be decades old.
 - I can't believe it could be just one man doing all this.